Updated: Feb 18

 Request at Court:

 You will need to complete N445 - Request for reissue of the warrant, N445 form - Request for Re-issue of Warrant of Control.
 Fees may be required for reissue of warrant of execution or County Court of execution.

 HMCTS provide Government with a universal enforcement branch of the civil courts.
 And we as private sector operators doing essentially the same job question the need for the duplicity of function and the investment that is made to get it right.
 We do so on the basis that this is easily a piece of HMCTS that could be moved to private operators – namely High Court Enforcement Officers – and yes, we must declare a vested interest in saying this.
 But High Court Enforcement Officers and the enforcement agents who operate under their authority deliver their service at no cost to the public purse.

-The Job of Warrant of Control Support Centres
+Warrant of Control Support Centres

 Warrant of control support centres is initiated by HMCTS to manage the volume of enforcement applications per year.
 So, a piece caught our eye when it was reported that HMCTS are creating 12 Warrant of Control support centres across England and Wales to centralise and standardise services.
 The cost of these centres was not reported but the idea of them is to engage with debtors using the information supplied on the Warrant of Control form and warrant of control fee.
 Really?
 We have been doing that for 20+ years here at Shergroup.

 Beyond that, we continue to engage and manage warrant of control payment plans and report back to Creditors Voluntary Arrangement (CVA) on any issue of vulnerability.
 Apparently, these new centres set up at an undisclosed cost to the taxpayer will give the debtor 12 days to pay before the warrant control is handed over to the county court bailiff.
 Our CEO, Claire Sandbrook, wonders if they got the idea from Shergroup!